Suryakiran-R/Suryakiran-R/README.md

 - **Data Science:** Python libraries such as Pandas, NumPy, Scikit-Learn, Seaborn and Matplotlib

 ## Projects
+- 👥💻 Haiku: A Social media website built using the MERN stack
+- 🌱 Agricure: A crop management website with disease prediction feature, built during the Smart India Hackathon (SIH)
 - 🟢🔴🟡🔵 Simon game: A memory game that challenges players to repeat increasingly complex sequences of flashing lights and sounds.
 - 🤖 DinoBot: An automation code for running the Chrome Dino game that plays when we go online.
 - 🚀 Boston Housing Prices using linear regression : Using Linear regression on the boston housing prices data set from Scikit-learn.